 When fitted with a load bed, the Sprinter Chassis Cab has a maximum bed length of 4.3 metres.

 Reliability and Safety

-With the introduction of electric power steering on the new Sprinter Mercedes has been able to fit a raft of modern safety technology.
-Distronic adaptive cruise control is available, and this includes traffic jam assist, so it is able to bring the van to a complete halt in stop-start traffic and set off again without any pedal input from the driver.
+With the introduction of electric power steering on the Mk3 Sprinter, Mercedes has been able to fit a raft of modern safety technology.
+Distronic adaptive cruise control is available, and this includes traffic jam assist, which is able to bring the van to a complete halt in stop-start traffic and set off again without any pedal input from the driver.